 "Demand surge" is a phenomenon characterized by a substantial increase in the cost of construction due to unusually high demand for contractors, building supplies and construction labor.
-A replacement cost estimate, or construction cost estimate, generated by or on behalf of a licensee, should not include consideration for demand surge.
+A replacement cost estimate, or construction cost estimate, generated by or on behalf of a licensee, shall not include consideration for demand surge.
 Demand surge typically occurs after a disaster such as a wildfire, earthquake, or other natural disaster, in which large numbers of structures are destroyed within a specific geographic area.
+The licensee shall disclose this fact to the applicant or insured in the notice or report per Section 2695.183 (i).

 The disclosure to the applicant or insured is necessary as every one of the other factors required to be considered in estimating replacement cost or a construction cost may be related to a premium cost, but while the other factors are knowable and have some relation to the individual structure being evaluated, the extent of any disaster and thus the degree of demand surge is unknowable and bears no logical correlation to the structure.
-The purpose is to assure that the replacement cost be calculated to rebuild or replace a home in a situation where there is no demand surge, and that the additional percentage available in a replacement cost policy would provide coverage in the event the loss was related to a disaster, where demand surge elements might exist.
+The purpose is to assure that the replacement cost shall be calculated to rebuild or replace a home in a situation where there is no demand surge, and that the additional percentage available in a replacement cost policy would provide coverage in the event the loss was related to a disaster, where demand surge elements might exist.